NishBhosale/Classfier-uisng-Weka/README.md

-# Classfier-uisng-Weka
+# Classfier-using-Weka
-This Project implements feature selection and text classification using weka
+This Project implements feature selection and text classification using weka.
+Implementation is done in Java